Thein-Naing/todo-firebase/README.md

-This is my first firebase/react exercise .It is video tutorial from Tech Arefin youtube channel.
+This is my first firebase/react exercise .It is video tutorial from Tech Arefin youtube channel.I edited some coding and styling.
 You can check final site here: https://react-exercises-todo-firebase.netlify.app/ .
-I edited some coding and styling.

 # Getting Started with Create React App